-The top panel of figure 8 (Central Africa) shows that the lower temperature in Noah is largely due to an increased latent heat flux with an additional contribution of less downward short wave and long wave fluxes at the surface.
-The decrease in upward short wave flux at the surface due to the decrease in albedo is compensated by the decrease in downward short wave flux.
-This difference in energy budget suggests that the wetter soil in Noah is responsible for more evaporation, less short wave radiation reaching the ground, and lower temperatures over Central Africa.
-The decrease in long wave radiation is dependent on the vertical distribution of moisture, temperature and clouds, and is difficult to explain.
+The top panel in Fig. 8 (central Africa) shows that the lower temperature in Noah is largely due to an increased latent heat flux with an additional contribution of less downward shortwave flux at the surface.
+The decrease in upward shortwave flux at the surface, which is consistent with the decrease in albedo, is compensated by the decrease in downward shortwave flux.
+This difference in the energy budget suggests that the wetter soil in Noah is responsible for more evaporation, less shortwave radiation reaching the ground, and lower temperatures over central Africa.
+The decrease in longwave radiation is dependent on the vertical distribution of moisture, temperature, and clouds, and is difficult to explain.
 The increase in cloudiness is also consistent with more moist air over the area.

-Over Central Canada, the considerable warm bias in Noah is consistent with the increase in sensible heat flux from the surface.
-This increase is caused by an increase in downward short and long wave radiation fluxes.
-The decrease in albedo also contributes to more absorption of short wave flux at the surface, causing warming.
+Over central Canada, the considerable warm bias in Noah is consistent with the increase in sensible heat flux from the surface.
+This increase is caused by an increase in downward shortwave and longwave radiation fluxes.
+The decrease in albedo also contributes to more absorption of the shortwave flux at the surface, causing warming.
 A very large decrease in ground flux, which also contributes to the warming, is noted, but this seems to be due to an abnormally large downward ground heat flux in OSU.
 The Noah cloudiness is less for high and low clouds, which is very likely the source of the increased downward radiation flux reaching the surface and causing the warm bias.